stephenhillier/pg_tileserv/README.md

 By default, `pg_tileserv` will provide access to **only** those spatial tables:

 * that your database connection has `SELECT` privileges for;
-* that include a geometry column;
+* that include a geometry or geography column;
-* that declare a geometry type; and,
+* that declare a geometry/geography type; and,
 * that declare an SRID (spatial reference ID)

 For example: